Watch our webinar

 The Bible teaches us that money lending is about accompanying vulnerable people, not about profiteering.
 But in our current global system, powerful banks make huge profits from the vulnerability of poorer nations.

-Join our webinar on 23 May to hear about how the global debt crisis is impacting the lives of millions of people across the world.
+Watch our webinar to hear about how the global debt crisis is impacting the lives of millions of people across the world.

 "Shouldn't all debts just be repaid?"
 Read the answer to this and other questions about the new global debt crisis.